 📕 Related Resource: Review the SAST tutorial for additional resources.

 Malicious code could be intentionally written into a system.
-For example, a disgruntled developer might write malcode on purpose.
+For example, a disgruntled developer might write malicious code on purpose.

 Or malicious could be injected after development.
 For example, malware, spyware, or ransomware gets into the system after it’s deployed and causes harm.
 This is a very real concern, particularly for teams developing safety-critical systems.

-It’s best to prevent malcode before it can compromise your program.
+It’s best to prevent malicious code before it can compromise your program.

-You can protect your software from malcode.
+You can protect your software from malicious code.
 And that’s by making sure it doesn’t contain security vulnerabilities.

 Here's the two best practices to prevent malicious code: